Filing Chapter 13 Bankruptcy

 Eligibility for a Chapter 13 Bankruptcy

-Any individual, even if self-employed or operating an unincorporated business, is eligible for Chapter 13 relief as long as the individual’s unsecured debts are less than $360,525 and secured debts are less than $1,081,500.
-These amounts are adjusted periodically to reflect changes in the consumer price index.
+Any consumer is eligible for Chapter 13 relief as long as their unsecured debts (credit cards, medical bills, etc.) are less than $394,725 and secured debts (home, car, property, etc.) are less than $1,184,200.
+These amounts change periodically to reflect changes in the consumer price index.